daostack/DAOstack-Hackers-Kit/docs/stack/client/querying.md

 ```

 ### Subscribe to Apollo Cache changes
-The creation of a subscription can be controlled by passing the subscribe parameter.
+The creation of a subscription can be controlled by passing the `subscribe` parameter.
 In the following query we will not subscribe to the updates from network but will still watch changes in the Apollo cache and return updated results if the cache changes.

-**Note**:

 ```
 arc.daos({}, { subscribe: false}).subscribe(() => {})